 Provides an understanding of child development for young children with exceptional needs.
 Identification, assessment and intervention strategies are presented in the context of the historical, social and legal foundations of special education.
-Field work required.
+Field work required: 15 hours.
+Credit: 3 semester hours.